 - An empty womb.
 Those who have gone through the heartbreak of infertility know the utter pain of never having a child.
 The womb is unsatisfied.
 (Note that there’s nothing wrong with wanting children; it is the over-desire that becomes the issue.)

 - A dry land.
 It cracks.
 It is barren.
-Nothing grows.
-It can only be satisfied with water—rain—in order to have life again.
+Nothing profitable grows.
+Without water, it cannot sustain life.

 - And fire.
 It never has enough.
-Fire has to have oxygen to burn.
-When ignited, it must consume.
+When ignited, it will keep consuming as long as it has oxygen.
 Without something to consume, it dies.

 In each picture, Agur is trying to teach us the power of the heart that is always craving, never satisfied, never content.